sporto/elm-tutorial/en/03-subs-cmds/01-subs.md

 # Subscriptions

-In Elm __subscriptions__ is how your application can listen for external input.
+In Elm, using __subscriptions__ is how your application can listen for external input.
 Some examples are:

 - Keyboard events
 - Mouse movements